LHHT-DISCOVERY/spring-boot-microservice-social-media/README.md

             refresh: 36000

     -> value is: jwt.valid-duration -> have value 3600
-    -> convert to variable environment by introduction rules above: type  "Name" is : JWT_VALIDDURATION -> "Name" is valid by rules above, then type "Value" : 3600;
+    -> convert to variable environment by introduction rules above from "jwt.valid-duration" type  "Name" is : JWT_VALIDDURATION
+        -> "Name" is valid by rules above, then type "Value" : 3600;

     -> in file yml then change: